OPEnSLab-OSU/ECSense/README.md

 # ECSense

-"EC Sense" is intended to be used as a cost-effective four-wire electrical conductivity meter for use in water applications.
+"EC Sense" is a cost-effective four-wire electrical conductivity meter for use in applications measuring the conductivity of liquids.

 ## Documentation Sections:
 1) Breakdown of Repository Contents.